fsspec/kerchunk/docs/source/reference_aggregation.rst

   - The ``.idx`` file must be of *text* type.
   - Only specialised for time-series data, where GRIB files have *identical* structure.
-  - Reference index can be combined across many horizons but *each horizon must be indexed separately.*
+  - Each horizon(forecast time) must be indexed separately.

 Utilizing this method can significantly reduce the time required to combine references, cutting it down to a fraction of the previous duration.
 The original idea was showcased in this `talk <https://discourse.pangeo.io/t/pangeo-showcase-optimizations-for-kerchunk-aggregation-and-zarr-i-o-at-scale-for-machine-learning/4074>`_.
 It follows a three step approach.

 **Three step approach:**